tpaskhalis/MY499/README.md

 MY499
 =====

-Code and datasets for the dissertation project 'British Far Right Parties on Social Networks'
+Code and data sets for the dissertation project 'British Far Right Parties on Social Networks'